nmmneves/OPXAQL/README.md

 ### --------------------Instalation--------------------

-This represents the basic tutorial to install a Switch and a Controller (will be updated with more detail in a short period of time).
-In the end of this explination there is a copy/paste segment with all the commands so you dont have to run one by one, excluding the start.
+In the next steps it's explained how  to install both Switch and Controller.
+In the end of this tutorial there is a copy/paste segment with all the commands so you dont have to run one by one, excluding the start.

 **1- Make sure you have the lastest git version installed and up to date**